Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: Instruction Pool

-In specific, we assess the capabilities of LLMs at four levels: \textit{understanding}, \textit{reasoning}, \textit{writing}, and \textit{coding}, by designing four scenarios: 1) scientific knowledge understanding, 2) math reasoning, 3) creative and functional writing, and 4) code generation and explanation.
-Figure \ref{fig:scenario} shows the detailed scenario distribution in our experiment.
-We collect instruction seeds from multiple benchmark datasets for each scenario. \begin{itemize} \item \textit{Scientific Knowledge Understanding} is a task to evaluate the scientific knowledge comprehension and application abilities of LLMs.
-We selected questions from the CAMEL \citep{li2023camel} dataset in the fields of physics, chemistry, biology, computer science, and mathematical theory. \item \textit{Math Reasoning} is a commonly used task to assess the analysis and problem-solving capabilities of LLMs.
-Here, we selected the GSM8K \citep{cobbe2021gsm8k} dataset. \item \textit{Creative and Functional Writing} aims to engage in open-ended creation based on the requirements of human users.
-We considered the AlpacaEval \citep{alpaca_eval} and IMPACT \citep{chia2023instructeval} datasets. \item \textit{Code Generation and Explanation} aims to generate high-quality code snippets based on the given instructions.
-Here, we adopted the CodeSearchNet \citep{husain2019codesearchnet}, MBPP \citep{austin2021program}, and CodeAlpaca \citep{codealpaca} datasets. \end{itemize}
+We construct a large-scale instruction pool $\mathcal{X}$ to serve as unbiased test data for comparing LLMs.
+Our construction comprises three stages: \begin{itemize} \item \textbf{Task definition}.
+We identify four capability dimensions---scientific knowledge understanding, mathematical reasoning, creative and functional writing, and code generation and explanation---and include corresponding subtasks (see Figure~\ref{fig:scenario}). \item \textbf{Seed instruction collection}.
+For each task, we sample 3K prompts from established benchmarks: \begin{itemize} \item \textit{Scientific knowledge understanding} is a task to evaluate the scientific knowledge comprehension and application abilities of LLMs.
+Questions from CAMEL \cite{li2023camel} cover mathematics, physics, chemistry, biology, and computer science. \item \textit{Mathematical reasoning} is a commonly used task to assess the math problem-solving abilities of LLMs.
+Problems are sourced from GSM8K \cite{cobbe2021gsm8k}. \item \textit{Creative and functional writing} engages in open-ended writing, aiming to satisfy user requirements.
+Tasks are from AlpacaEval \cite{alpaca_eval} and IMPACT \cite{chia2023instructeval}. \item \textit{Code generation and explanation} aims to generate high-quality code snippets based on given instructions.
+Coding tasks are from CodeSearchNet \cite{husain2019codesearchnet}, MBPP \cite{austin2021program}, and CodeAlpaca \cite{codealpaca}. \end{itemize} \item \textbf{Instruction evolution}.
+Leveraging three strong closed-source models (GPT-4-Turbo, GPT-3.5-Turbo, and Gemini Pro), we perform ten iterative evolutions per seed \cite{xu2023wizardlm}.
+In each iteration, we prompt models to (i) adapt seed instructions toward more practical or nuanced scenarios (\eg, transforming ``a mundane text abbreviation'' into ``design a mnemonic to aid in memorizing a complex algorithm'') and (ii) impose varied constraints (\eg, ``limit code to $15$ lines,'' ``compose a $1,500$-word article,'' or ``write in Shakespearean style'').
+For interpretability in human evaluation, evolution prompts for understanding, reasoning, and coding also request exemplar answers. \end{itemize} This process yields 30K evolved instructions per task (120K in total), ensuring both diversity and real-world relevance.
+Figure~\ref{fig:scenario} illustrates the final task distribution, and Tables \ref{tab:prompt-s} to \ref{tab:prompt-c} list our default evolution prompts.